-You can run this command to see if a service/process, here MySQL for demonstration purposes, has been killed by OOM killer: (Replace MySQL with the name of the service/process)
+You can run this command to see if a service/process has been killed by OOM killer.
+You would replace MySQL with the name of the service/process you want to check.

 grep -Ei "(out of memory|oom)" /var/log/messages* -A 1 | grep -i mysql

-Note: Different systems have different log format entries for processing being killed by OOM and it will not be very practical to list every possible format here.
-The best way is to investigate the system log files (/var/log/messages OR journalctl) directly and search for the strings "oom" or "out of memory" and compare the timestamp with the time that the associated service was reported to fail.
+Please note that different operating systems have different logging formats.
+The best way to review the system log files (/var/log/messages OR journalctl) is to directly search for the strings "oom" or "out of memory" and compare the timestamp with the time that the associated service was reported to fail.

 What Is The Solution?

 The solution will change depending on what is using the most memory.
 This may require you to reduce memory usage or increase available RAM on the system.
 Common solutions include:

 - Limit the memory that can be used by PHP ( memory_limit)

 How to set or increase PHP INI memory_limit or other values?